joseph-farruggio/joeyfarruggio.com-2022/src/blog/custom-nav-menu.md

 ---
-title: How to create a custom nav menu without a nav walker
+title: How to create a custom nav menu in WordPress
 description: If you need to control the markup of your nav menu, and want to avoid wp_nav_menu() and nav walkers, this is for you.
 date: 2022-10-31
 permalink: "wordpress/{{ page.fileSlug }}/index.html"